buddhist-uni/buddhist-uni.github.io/_courses/philosophy.md

 {% include inline_content.html category="canon" slug="mn63" %}
 - A Bhikkhu threatens to leave the Order unless the Buddha answers his metaphysical questions.
 With the simile of a man struck by a poisoned arrow, the Buddha makes plain exactly what he does and does not teach in this sutta mentioned in Bhikkhu Bodhi’s talk below.
+- Last week we learned about Buddhist cosmology, while this sutta eschews metaphysics!
+What gives?!
+How do you explain this contradiction?

 #### Lecture